 The Evo sits firmly in that allround category.
 It's not built to outperform highly specialized kites in one specific discipline, but it does a surprisingly good job across the board.

-In this review, we’ll go through what’s changed in the 2026 version, how it performs on the water, and where it fits compared to other kites in the lineup.
+In this review, we’ll go through what’s changed in the 2026 version, how it performs on the water, and where it fits within the full Duotone kite lineup.
 The goal is simple.
 Help you figure out if this is the kind of kite that matches how you ride.

 What's New in the EVO 2026